Communist Party of India (Marxist–Leninist) (Mahadev Mukherjee)

 in Deganga session of the Central Committee.
 The division led to the arrest of Mahadev Mukherjee from Shillong.
 Later in late 70's the Communist Party of India (Marxist-Leninist) Second Central Committee was formed by Azizul Haque and Nishit Bhattacharya after a split from the Mahadev Mukherjee led Central Committee.

 Still today the CPI (M-L) Mahadev Mukherjee holds the sectarian political line of Charu Majumdar and Lin Biao.

-The CPI (M-L) Mahadev Mukherjee has organizational presence in Bihar, Andhra Pradesh, Andaman Nicobar Islands, West Bengal, New Delhi and Tamil Nadu.
+The CPI (M-L) Mahadev Mukherjee has organizational presence in Bihar, Andhra Pradesh, the Andaman and Nicobar Islands, West Bengal, New Delhi and Tamil Nadu.
 The party calls for boycott of parliamentary polls, and urges for armed struggle.
 The party does not carry out open works and is an underground party.
 It holds rallies and mass meetings in Naxalbari and Siliguri region of West Bengal only.
 The party organized a mass rally at Naxalbari on 25 May 2006 in the presence of Mahadev Mukherjee.
 In Siliguri, the party launches a one-day general strike every year in July, to commemorate the killing of Charu Majumdar.